Tips for Practical Sock Knitting: Knitting Two Socks at Once

 - This meant two stockings, which by a secret process known only to herself Anna Makarovna used to knit at the same time on the same needles, and which, when they were ready, she always triumphantly drew, one out of the other, in the children’s presence.

-To the enterprising knitter (most likely not Tolstoy) who devised the ingenious technique of knitting two socks at once and to Jacqueline Fee for bringing it to PieceWork, thank you!
+To the enterprising knitter (most likely not Tolstoy) (affiliate link) who devised the ingenious technique of knitting two socks at once and to Jacqueline Fee for bringing it to PieceWork, thank you!
 Download the January/February 2009 issue of PieceWork, get your needles ready, knit two socks at once, accomplish a project in half the time, and wow children!
 Seriously, what could be better?

 Featured Image: A sample of knitting two socks at once by Jacqueline Fee showing a brown outer sock and a white inner sock for contrast.
 All photos by Joe Coca.